Dev-hwang/poly_geofence_service/README.md

 * `interval`: The time interval in milliseconds to check the polygon geofence status.
 The default is `5000`.
 * `accuracy`: Geo-fencing error range in meters.
 The default is `100`.
 * `loiteringDelayMs`: Sets the delay between `PolyGeofenceStatus.ENTER` and `PolyGeofenceStatus.DWELL` in milliseconds.
 The default is `300000`.
+* `statusChangeDelayMs`: Sets the status change delay in milliseconds. `PolyGeofenceStatus.ENTER` and `PolyGeofenceStatus.EXIT` events may be called frequently when the location is near the boundary of the polygon geofence.
+Use this option to minimize event calls at this time.
+If the option value is too large, realtime geo-fencing is not possible, so use it carefully.
+The default is `10000`.
 * `allowMockLocations`: Whether to allow mock locations.
 The default is `false`.

 ```dart